citrix-research/node-winston-context/README.md

 It mocks `.log` and the per-level helpers set on the original `logger`.

-`ctx.log(level, name, meta, [meta, [...,]] callback)` and `ctx.{silly,debug,verbose,info,warn,error}(name, meta, callback)` (or whatever else level-names you've given Winston) behave like they use to, except the added contextual prefix, metadata and allows handling multiple meta-objects.
+`ctx.log(level, name, meta, [meta, [...,]] callback)` and `ctx.{silly,debug,verbose,info,warn,error}(name, meta, callback)` (or any other level-names you've given Winston) behave like they used to, except the added contextual prefix, meta-data and allows handling multiple meta-objects.

 `ctx.getContext([prefix, [meta]])` gets a contextual logger with the added prefix/meta-data.
 May be called recursively.
 Also of note is that it